-Have your say about what research is important and help put research into healthcare associated infections in the spotlight
+Have your say about what research is important and help keep research into healthcare associated infections in the spotlight

 James Lind Alliance - Priority Setting Partnership (Healthcare associated infections)

-Healthcare associated infections are normally defined as infections that affect patients in a hospital or other healthcare facility, and are not present or incubating at the time of admission.
+Healthcare-associated infections (HCAI) are normally defined as infections that affect patients in a hospital or other healthcare facility, and are not present or incubating at the time of admission.
 They also include infections acquired by patients in the hospital or facility that appear after discharge, and occupational infections among healthcare professionals.
-These types of infections are the most frequent adverse event in healthcare delivery worldwide, and are believed to cost the NHS at least £1bn annually and cause at least 5,000 deaths every year.
+HCAIs are the most frequent adverse event in healthcare delivery worldwide.
+HCAI is believed to cost the NHS at least £1bn annually and causes at least 5000 deaths every year.
 Many patients’ hospital stays are prolonged having a major impact on them and their families.

 Email: Dr Kurinchi Gurusamy